Citation managers (also known as reference managers) are tools designed to make your life as a researcher easier.

 The most important thing is to choose one and then use it consistently.

-UNM Libraries only provides consultation support for Zotero.
+UNM Libraries primarily provides consultation support for Zotero.
+You can schedule a Zotero consultation appointment online.
 However, other popular citation management tools used on campus include Mendeley and EndNote.
 See below for help pages on using these tools